dpierrot/co2sys_xl/README.txt

                         and the resulting row of data will be colored in red.
 The 'SubFlag' column at the end will state the reason.

+         Version 2.3 (14 December 2016): CO2sys_v2.3xls - based on regular v2.2 (no H2S-NH3)

+              .
+Corrected output format of results
+              .
+Bug fix: added code to prevent calculation of pH (fromTATC or fromTAfCO2) from getting stuck in infinite loop of alternatively negative and positive delta pHs.
+              .
+Bug fix: Corrected handling of -999 in data. would skip line at first encountered -999 in CO2 parameter.
+Would also not handle -999 in output conditions.
+(11/18/2016)
+              .
+Bug fix: Corrected coloring of problematic line in red and expanded "results" range to clear to include flag in last column.
+(11/18/2016)
+	  .
+Issue fix: Added a check to stop iterations of pH estimation after 10,000 loops and flag data (pH did not converge).
+(12/14/2016)
+	  .
+Issue fix: data flag is now in proper column and text color is red when flagged (12/14/2016) . found numvar misspelled as “numbar”.
+Doesn’t seem to create issue.
+Fixed anyway (05/13/2019)